brightmart/text_classification/README.md

 it has all kinds of baseline models for text classificaiton.

-although many of these models are simple, and may not get you to top level of the tasks.but some of these models are very classic, so they may be good to serve as baseline models.
+although many of these models are simple, and may not get you to top level of the task.but some of these models are very classic, so they may be good to serve as baseline models.

 Useage: